XR-Studios/xr-studios.github.io/guide.md

 - Button Matrix
 - 2D Coordinate Pad

 The following is a list of controls that are not natively supported by Panels.
-This means these panels are just given an x and y for their position and a width and a height for their size, and must be manually moved and/or resized whenever the window is resized.
+This means these controls are just given an x and y for their position and a width and a height for their size, and must be manually moved and/or resized whenever the window is resized.
 - Knob
 - Large Button
 - Large Image Button